-Windows, external doors and joinery Repair category 2 Notes Windows units and external doors are of an older type and wear and tear is noted.
-Some window unit seals appear to be defective.
+Windows, external doors and joinery Repair category 2 Notes Some of the window units are of an older type and wear and tear is noted.
+Repair/replacement in the medium term should be anticipated.
+I am advised by the Seller that the Velux windows within the dining room were installed circa 2024 and other window units and external doors have been replaced since the purchase of the property in 2013.
+This should be confirmed.
 The seals to older double glazed units often fail resulting in condensation between the panes of glass.
 Failed sealed units can go undetected in certain weather/daylighting conditions and such failings are not considered to be significant because the window remains functional albeit not as double glazing.
 This can occur without warning and may only be seen in certain weather conditions.
 Windows units/ access doors have been replaced in the past.
 Random windows and doors are opened but not all and inspections can be restricted by window blinds, curtains, ornaments etc. Handles, locks and opening mechanisms can deteriorate through usage and repair or replacement can be anticipated on an ad hoc basis.
 No assurances can be provided that all window fitments are functional.
+I am advised by the Seller that the uPVC fascia/soffit boards were replaced circa